The Mission of the

-The Connecticut River Conservancy, One Tree Planted, and Milone & MacBroom Inc. will be planting trees and cleaning up the East Branch of the Passumpsic River in East Burke, VT on Friday, September 28, 2019 starting at 8:30 a.m. as part of One Tree Planted’s “Plant a Tree Day” and CRC’s annual Source to Sea Cleanup.
+The Connecticut River Conservancy, One Tree Planted, and Milone & MacBroom Inc. planted trees and cleaned up the East Branch of the Passumpsic River in East Burke, VT on Friday, September 28, 2018 as part of One Tree Planted’s “Plant a Tree Day” and CRC’s annual Source to Sea Cleanup.

-The area being cleaned up and planted is the site of last year’s dam removal project coordinated by CRC and M&M, which opened 99 miles of stream and allowed the river to flow freely again for the first time in nearly 200 years.
-Post dam removal restoration work began earlier this spring and will continue through the fall of 2018 to reduce erosion and help improve wildlife habitat.
+The area that was cleaned up and planted is the site of last year’s dam removal project coordinated by CRC and M&M, which opened 99 miles of stream and allowed the river to flow freely again for the first time in nearly 200 years.
+Post dam removal restoration work began earlier this spring and continued through the fall of 2018 to reduce erosion and help improve wildlife habitat.

 PVLT and the NEK Artisans Guild